-- The ground substance holds large amounts of fluid and functions as a medium through which nutrients and other dissolved substances can diffuse between the blood capillaries and the cells. - > Its gel state serves to resist compression and to act as a lubricant. - It also acts as a barrier to bacterial penetration.
-Some virulent bacteria can secrete the enzyme hyaluronidase that hydrolyzes the ground substance and facilita
+- The ground substance holds large amounts of fluid and functions as a medium through which nutrients and other dissolved substances can diffuse between the blood capillaries and the cells. - > Its gel state serves to resist compression and to act as a lubricant. - > It also acts as a barrier to bacterial penetration.

+Some virulent bacteria can secrete the enzyme hyaluronidase that hydrolyzes the ground substance and facilitates bacterial invasion to CT.